 - have not departed the United States since this initial release by DHS from DHS custody; and

 - applied for adjustment of status under the Cuban Adjustment Act (CAA) by filing a Form I-485, Application to Register Permanent Residence or Adjust Status (Form I-485) with USCIS; and

 - USCIS denied that Form I-485 based solely on a determination that they did not meet the burden of establishing that they had been admitted or paroled as required for adjustment of status under the CAA.

 That they can now either:

 - File a new Form I-485 with USCIS, with fee, or with a Form I-912, Request for a Fee Waiver (Form I-912), if eligible; or

 - File a timely Form I-290B, Notice of Appeal or Motion (Form I-290B) with USCIS, with fee, or with a Form I-912, if eligible.
 If a timely Form I-290B is filed and the above criteria are met, USCIS will reopen and re-adjudicate the previously denied Form I-485.

-Additionally, if the deadline for filing a timely Form I-290B has passed, they may file an untimely Form I-290B, with fee, or with a Form I-912, if eligible, until February 22, 2023.
+Additionally, if the deadline for filing a timely Form I-290B has passed, they may file an untimely Form I-290B, with a fee, or with a Form I-912, if eligible, until February 22, 2023.
 If an untimely Form I-290B is filed within one year from the date of the notice and the above criteria are met, USCIS will reopen and re-adjudicate the previously denied Form I-485.
-An immigration lawyer like one from Queen City Immigration Law can help with these forms and other immigration legal needs.
+An immigration lawyer like one from can help with these forms and their immigration legal needs.